ShyamKodali/Python_Programs/README.md

 # Python_Programs

-All basic pythons programs are maintained in this repo
+All python OOPS programs are maintained in this repo